-By virtue of our legal system, a lawsuit can generally take up to two (2) years before any type of outcome.
-The process is long and arduous, and can become very procedurally expensive.
-The Small Claims Court was set up in Ontario to help alleviate the costs of litigation in Superior Court; however, there are still long waiting times and procedural issues in Small Claims Court.
+Sometimes a lawsuit can take up to two (2) years before obtaining any type of outcome.
+The process is long and arduous, and can become very time intensive and expensive.

-In Ontario, there is a GENERAL limitation period of two (2) years from the date the claim was discovered.
+In Ontario, sometimes the general limitation period can be two (2) years from the date the claim was discovered.
 Keep in mind that there are exceptions to this general rule.
-A limitation period can prevent you from continuing a legal proceeding Every claim for $25,000 or less must be commenced in Small Claims Court.
-For other types of claims a proceeding must be commenced in another level of Court.
+A limitation period can prevent you from starting or continuing a legal proceeding.
 It is very important that you contact a lawyer to discuss your matter to assess your claim.

-Again, there are other ways to resolve a matter, whether it is through negotiation, mediation, or another type of alternate dispute resolution ("ADR").
-Sometimes suing is not the best answer for you; and it becomes a question of the costs of litigation outweighing the potential benefits that you will receive.
+There are other ways to resolve a matter, whether it is through negotiation, mediation, or another type of alternate dispute resolution ("ADR").
+Sometimes suing is not the best answer for you; and it becomes a question of the costs of litigation outweighing the potential benefits you may receive.

 If you have any questions about litigation, get in touch with us.